Leonel-R/Madlib-Project/README.md

 **Guess the Number!**

 Fun mini game where user will guess a number between 1-10 with useful hints.
-After first game is completed, a second game will commence where the computer will guess your number between 1-10
+After first game is completed, a second game will commence where the computer will guess your number between 1-10.

 **Rock, Paper, Scissor**

 A timeless game where you will be pitted against a computer to see whose choice of rock, paper, or scissors previals.

 **Getting Started**

-Prerequisites
+**Prerequisites**

 To run these projects, you will need to have Python 3 installed on your computer.
 You can download Python from the official website: https://www.python.org/downloads/

-Installing
+**Installing**

 To install the projects, simply clone the repository to your local machine: